quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 ---

 #### Approximate States in Reinforcement Learning
 Background context: To handle partial observability, approximate states are introduced.
-The simplest example is using the latest observation \(S_t = O_t\), but this approach cannot handle hidden state information effectively.
+The simplest example is using the latest observation $S_t = O_t$, but this approach cannot handle hidden state information effectively.

 :p How can we improve the handling of hidden state information in reinforcement learning?
 ??x
-To better handle hidden state information, a more sophisticated approach involves using a history of observations and actions, denoted as \(S_t = [O_{t-1}, A_{t-1}, O_{t-2}, ..., A_{t-k}]\) for some \(k \geq 1\).
+To better handle hidden state information, a more sophisticated approach involves using a history of observations and actions, denoted as $S_t = [O_{t-1}, A_{t-1}, O_{t-2}, ..., A_{t-k}]$ for some $k \geq 1$.
 This kth-order history approach provides the agent with more context about past interactions without explicitly storing a large state space.

 ```java
 // Pseudocode for implementing kth order history states